scalabreseGD/airflow-pyspark/create-kb/README.md

 Understand which downstream tasks are affected when you modify a specific task or DAG.

 ### 3. Dependency Visualization
-Visualize complex task dependencies across multiple DAGs using Memgraph Lab's graph visualization.
+Visualize complex task dependencies across multiple DAGs using Neo4j Browser's graph visualization.

 ### 4. Spark Job Inventory
 Maintain a comprehensive inventory of all Spark jobs across your pipeline with their configurations, dependencies, and resource requirements.